LawrenceLiao/weather-app/README.md

 * Use Spring Data JPA as ORM framework to manage entities and repository layer
 * Introduce Flyway to do DB version control, including creating tables and inserting initial data
 * Make use of AOP based on **Proxy Pattern** and **Sliding Window Algorithm** to implement **RateLimiter** for specified endpoints
-* Dynamically inject significant fields to differ in different environments
 * Introduce `ControllerAdvice` to implement errors centralised handling
 * Use **OffsetDateTime** with **UTC** to avoid various time zones converting issues
 * Using Gradle as project management tool is easier for managing dependencies
 * Use Lombok generating getter, constructor etc. to make code neater
 * Use Mapstruct to simply objects mapping code
-* Use Mockito, MockMvc and WireMock for testing mock
-* Apply both unit tests and integration tests with high testing coverage for guaranteeing robustness of the application
+* Apply both unit tests and integration tests via Junit, Mockito, MockMvc and WireMock with high testing coverage for guaranteeing robustness of the application